 18. Learn About the Famous Bonsai Cultivation

 The Bonsai is one of the most practiced art forms in Japan.
 It uses many mini trees to create creative art shapes.
-In Tokyo, the Bonsai is an auspicious plant that is often pruned and shaped using many techniques.
+In Tokyo, the Bonsai is a promising plant often pruned and shaped using many techniques.
 The bonsai art is unique, making it another valid reason to visit Japan.

 The Bonsai Mecca and Hikawa-Jinja shrine tour is the best way to discover the art of bonsai.
 On this tour, you will learn the history of bonsai and the different techniques of shaping and pruning bonsai trees.

 You will also get a tour of the Omiya Bonsai Art Museum and a bonsai garden which will offer you an overview of everything related to bonsai.

 Learn how to sculpt like a professional in one of the training sessions provided by the museum.
 Learn all the tricks to create the best bonsai plant.
 These beautiful plants are native to Japan, making them one of the best reasons to explore Japan.